hsieh2000/House-Prices---Advanced-Regression-Techniques/README.md

 Since the validation loss still high, I do lots of attempts to diminish it.
 1. **Netowork Architecture**: I increase complexity of model by adding multiple layers, the performance of model does improve.
 However, the improvement seems limited.
 And I find out the when the adding layers exceeds a certain number, both training and validation loss will encounter a severe oscillation and eventually end with higher loss value then the model prediction .

 2. **Optimizer**: Since changing netowork architecture doesn't have significant improvement and even cause the worse result, I try to cut through from different angle.
-Theoretically, the deeper netowork can do and shoud do the work better than the naive netowork, if not, I think I probably have an optimizer problem.
+Theoretically, the deeper netowork can do and shoud do the work better than the naive netowork, if not, I think I probably have an optimization issue, maybe Adam is not suitable for this problem.
+I switch the optimizer from Adam to the other often-used optimizer - SGD, and set learning rate to 0.001, momentum to 0.9.
+Based on exprience, momentum = 0.9 normally get the best performance
 3.